getMoreBrain/bitmark-parser-generator/docs/classes/BitmarkToolClass.md

 ▸ **convert**(`input`, `options?`): `Promise`<`unknown`\>

+TODO
+- put all the conversions in functions to make code clearer
+- implement conversions that are 'not supported' using bitmark parser

 Convert bitmark from bitmark to JSON, or JSON to bitmark.

-Input type is detected automatically and may be string, object, or file
+Input type is detected automatically and may be string, object (JSON or AST), or file

 Output type is selected automatically based on input type detection:
-- input = json, output = bitmark
-- input = bitmark, output = json
+- input(JSON/AST) ==> output(bitmark)
+- input(bitmark)  ==> output(JSON)

-By default, the result is returned as a string for bitmark, or a plain JS object for JSON.
+By default, the result is returned as a string for bitmark, or a plain JS object for JSON/AST.

 The options can be used to write the output to a file and to set conversion options or override defaults.